holochain/docs-pages/src/pages/concepts/8_calls_capabilities.md

 * Bob can send Alice timely updates on information that matters to both of them, such as presence indicators or notifications of new records on his source chain (although [signals](../9_signals/) are usually more appropriate for these --- we'll talk about them in a later section).
 * Bob can also ask Alice for data from other cells that she's running and he isn't --- Alice acts as a mediator between the two DHTs.
 * Alice and Bob can negotiate an agreement using [countersigning](../10_countersigning/), such as a financial transaction or legal contract, because both of their source chains are 'frozen' at the moment of interaction.
-* Alice can give Bob the power to perform certain, such as publishing blog posts under her name (see the example below).
+* Alice can give Bob the power to perform certain tasks, such as publishing blog posts under her name (see the example below).
 She can even 'sub-delegate' agency that others have delegated to her.

 ## How to secure functions against unauthorized use